 In June 2012, GASB issued Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27.
 The statement will improve accounting and financial reporting by State and local governments for defined benefit pensions and defined contribution plans.
 The statement will also improve information provided by State and local government employers about financial support for pensions that are provided by other entities.
-The Agency's management has not yet determined the impact that implementation of these standards, which is required on July 1, 2014, will have on the Agency's financial statements, if any.
+The Agency's management has not yet determined the impact that implementation of these standards, which is required for the financial statements for the year ending June 30.
+2015, will have on the Agency's financial statements, if any.